 Room cost: Room pricing depends on the season, with rates for a single room ranging from $100 to $175 per night and rates for a double room ranging from $190 to $300 per night.
 Triple rooms also available.
 All lodging rates include full board (three meals).
 No children under 5 years of age are allowed.

-Heading to the Serengeti?: Simba Portfolio also operates a second sister property called Serengeti Simba Lodge which is located in the migration path near the Fort Ikoma gate of Serengeti National Park.
+Heading to the Serengeti or Tarangire?: Simba Portfolio also operates two sister properties elsewhere in Tanzania.
+The first is called Serengeti Simba Lodge which is located in the migration path near the Fort Ikoma gate of Serengeti National Park.
+The second is Tarangire Simba Lodge located near the Sangaiwe Gate of Tarangire National Park.

 Our Arrival at Karatu Simba Lodge